Nek5000/NekExamples/eddy_rich/README.md

-# Eddy solutions in doubly-periodic domain with an additional translational velocity.
+# Eddy solutions with moving boundary conditions.

-This case monitors the error for an exact 2D solution to the Navier-Stokes equations based on the paper of Walsh [1], with an additional translational velocity (u0,v0).
+This case monitors the error for an exact 2D solution to the Navier-Stokes equations based on the paper of Walsh [1], with an additional translational velocity (u0,v0) and a moving domain.

-The computational domain is [0,2pi]^2 with doubly-periodic boundary conditions.
+The initial computational domain is [0,2pi]^2 with doubly-periodic boundary conditions.

 Walsh's solution consists of an array of vortices determined